 Be Active ASAP

-This offers a safe, familiar, convenient setting for an age-appropriate introduction to after-school physical activity.
+Plans for our Be Active Programme 2020 will be finalised soon.
+This programme offers a safe, familiar, convenient setting for an age-appropriate introduction to after-school physical activity.